ava-labs/avalanchego/genesis/README.md

 - `startTime`: The time of the beginning of the blockchain, it must be a Unix timestamp and it can't be a time in the future.
 - `initialStakeDuration`: The stake duration, in seconds, of the validators that exist at network genesis.
-- `initialStakeDurationOffset`: The offset, in seconds, between the start times of the validators that exist at genesis.
+- `initialStakeDurationOffset`: The offset, in seconds, between the end times of the validators that exist at genesis.
 - `initialStakedFunds`: A list of addresses that own the funds staked at genesis (each address must be present in `allocations` as well)